-“At the state and county levels, the elected officer must hold office for at least 6 months before a recall petition may be circulated or filed.”
+For starters, an elected official (such as Jared Polis) must be in office for at least 6 months before a recall petition can be filed.

 “The number of signatures proponents must collect is based on the type of office.”
 For Statewide offices, “Signatures equal to 25% of all votes cast for that office in the previous general election” are required.

 In November of 2018 2,525,062 total votes were cast for the Gubernatorial election in Colorado.

 That means 631,266 valid signatures must be gathered to recall Governor Polis.

 “For all state recall elections, the Secretary of State approves all petitions, and the county serves as the designated election official (DEO) who conducts the election.
 The DEO must approve the proponents’ petition format before they may begin circulating.”

 We must submit a “statement of grounds” for approval by the SOS.
 Our attorney, Scott Gessler, is himself a former Secretary of State (2011 – 2015) and will be drafting this statement.
 We expect it to be approved quickly.

 Who can volunteer to carry the petition?

 Every person who circulates the petition must be:

 Who can sign the petition?